mvaganov/self/RESUME.md

 <!--- #ifndef redux -->
 *October 2018 to Present*
 <!--- #endif -->
-An ensemble machine-learning technique that uses ranked-choice voting for consensus.<!--- #ifndef redux --> A collection of independent ANNs evaluate hand-written digits and vote in a ranked-choice election for final decision-making.
+An experimental ensemble machine-learning technique that elects using ranked-choice voting.<!--- #ifndef redux --> A collection of independent ANNs evaluate hand-written digits and vote in a ranked-choice election for final decision-making.
 Result meta-data is used to boost the ensemble.
 Written in C# and Python.<!--- #endif -->
 #### Ethos
 <!--- #ifndef redux -->
 *October 2016 to Present*